 Due to this ability to absorb deeper into the skin than other AHAs, glycolic acid may cause irritation, stinging, burning, and redness depending on your skin type, glycolic acid pH, and glycolic acid concentration.

-Regardless of what level of glycolic acid concentration you use on your skin, glycolic acid makes your skin more sensitive to the sun.
+Regardless of what level of glycolic acid concentration you use on your skin, this skincare ingredient makes your skin more sensitive to the sun.
 So be sure to use a broad-spectrum sunscreen with an SPF of at least 30 while using glycolic acid or other AHAs and for a week after.

 Glycolic Acid and Sensitive Skin